Sasere: Lugano loanee revels in 'dream' Hamrun Spartans debut | Goal.com

 “With this win and goal, I am now focused on working hard towards ensuring that I maintain this goalscoring form.”

-Thanks to this result, the Victor Tedesco Stadium giants lead the Maltese topflight log with six points after recording two wins out of two games in the ongoing 2020-21 campaign.
+Thanks to this result, the Victor Tedesco Stadium outfit lead the Maltese top-flight log with six points after recording two wins out of two games in the ongoing 2020-21 campaign.

 Santa Lucia are still without a win and they occupy the 13th spot having garnered just one point from the same number of matches.

-Sasere and his Hamrun Spartans teammates would be hoping to continue with their breathe taking start to the season when they host Senglea Athletic in their next outing on Wednesday.
+Sasere and his Hamrun Spartans teammates would be hoping to continue with their good start to the season when they host Senglea Athletic in their next outing on Wednesday.